Export to MAT format

 • Positions

 The position of the origin of the measured rigid body’s local coordinate system.
-It is given as a matrix with the dimensions: Bodies * Distances (X, Y and Z) * Frames.
-The distances are in mm to the origin of the coordinate system of the motion capture.
+It is given as a matrix with the dimensions: Bodies x Coordinates (X, Y and Z) x Frames.
+The positions are expressed in mm relative to the origin of the used coordinate system.

 • Rotations

 The rotation matrices of the rigid bodies.
-It is given as a matrix with the dimensions: Bodies * Rotation matrixes (elements 0-8) * Frames.
+It is given as a matrix with the dimensions: Bodies x Rotation matrix elements (0-8) x Frames.
 The elements are placed in the matrix according to the following table:

 For information about the rotation matrix, see Rotation angle calculations in QTM.